dark40/readme-generator/Main/README.md

 ```
-1
+npm run test
 ```

 ## Questions

-If you have any question about the repo, open an issue or contact directly at 1.
-You can find more of my work at [1](https://github.com/1).
+If you have any question about the repo, open an issue or contact directly at d@h.com.
+You can find more of my work at [dark40](https://github.com/dark40).